garrandall/popular-music-data/tracks/hold-tight-justin-bieber.md

 Something like a ziploc, but a lip lock
 Want you wrapped around my arm like a wrist watch
 Oh so hard walking out
-Got me stuck like krazy glue, ooh
+Got me stuck like krazy glue, oh

 That hold on tight
-Yeah that hold on tight, ooh that hold on tight
+Yeah that hold on tight, oh that hold on tight
 Them lips won't let me go
 Lips won't let me go, lips won't let me go oh
 Hold on tight, that hold on tight
 Yeah hold on tight, that hold on tight
-Ooh that hold on tight
+Oh that hold on tight
 Them lips won't let me go